 The last thing you want is to be scrambling to respond to angry or upset comments when you’re already in crisis mode.
 It’s a good idea to have some canned responses or autoresponses ready to go, for in the face of adversity.
 So, for example, you might have one ready to go for if your website crashes, to respond to a customer complaint and so forth.

 You can do this within Instagram with Quick Replies.
 Head to settings, then select business/creator then quick replies.
 Then, type in your desired response, and save it with a shortcut like ‘crisis’ Then, in your DMs, you will be able to type in ‘crisis’, tap the little blue speech button and the message will automatically populate with that response.

 You can also use the ‘Notes’ section in the strategy tab of Plann to pre-save your responses for other platforms.

-Autoposting can be an absolute gamechanger when it comes to day to day social media management.
+Autoposting (which PS. we now have for Instagram) can be an absolute gamechanger when it comes to day-to-day social media management.
 It allows you to essentially run your socials on autopilot, which is especially helpful when you’re managing multiple accounts.